-The Jewellery & Metal Design course at Duncan of Jordanstone aims to provide an intellectual and creative stimulus which encourages debate concerning aspects of perception and aesthetics; to create an awareness of the social and historical context of jewellery and metal design; to encourage innovation and excellence.
+Jewellery & Metal Design provides students with an intellectual and creative stimulus that encourages debate around perception and aesthetics.
+We create an awareness of the social and historical context of the discipline to encourage innovation and excellence.
 You will study at Duncan of Jordanstone College of Art and Design (DJCAD), part of the University of Dundee.

 Why study Jewellery and Metal Design at Dundee?

-In addition to creating work for sale within the contemporary craft gallery our graduates are also creating new markets and arenas for the knowledge and skills they have developed, for example in healthcare (medical alert jewellery) and forensics (disaster victim identification - a jewellery classification system).
+Our graduates create work for sale within the contemporary craft gallery.
+They also develop new markets and arenas for the knowledge and skills they have developed.
+For example in healthcare with medical alert jewellery, or in forensics with disaster victim identification, a jewellery classification system.
 Working in collaboration with different departments and courses is one of the key benefits of being part of a vibrant diverse research university.

 At the end of the course you will be able to: